Dismalitie/Graphite/README.md

   # Graphite

-  Graphite is an open source, basic package management tool that lets you get, create and remove web packages.
+  Graphite is an open source, basic package management tool that lets you get, create and remove static and dynamic packages.
 </div>

 > [!IMPORTANT]